dandi/handbook/docs/40_development.md

 emailing functions of a dedicated Mailchimp account.
-In technical parlance, these communications are also known as "marketing email", though as a rule the maintainers do not conduct any actual marketing through this channel. nonetheless, such communications are governed by laws and regulations such as the American CAN-SPAM Act, the California-specific CCPA, and the European Union's GDPR; Mailchimp helps the maintainers comply with these rules and regulations.
+In technical parlance, these communications are also known as "marketing email", though as a rule the maintainers do not conduct any actual marketing through this channel.
+Nonetheless, such communications are governed by laws and regulations such as the American CAN-SPAM Act, the California-specific CCPA, and the European Union's GDPR; Mailchimp helps the maintainers comply with these rules and regulations.